Moving Data from Excel to PIM systems: Best Practices

 Data Cleaning

-Eliminate duplicates, standardize formats (e.g., dates and currencies), and correct errors.
-Clean data improves consistency and reduces import issues.
+Eliminate duplicates, standardize formats (e.g., dates and currencies), unify data types for values, and correct errors.

 Data Mapping

-The initial stage of the migration procedure involves aligning the data from your Excel sheet with the relevant fields in the PIM system.
+The initial stage of the migration procedure involves aligning the data from your Excel sheet with the relevant fields and attributes in the PIM system.
 This is crucial since product data in Excel may not consistently align with the PIM system's structure.
-For instance, Excel may include product details such as names, descriptions, and prices in individual columns, whereas the PIM system might require these fields to be organized in a particular format.
+For instance, Excel may include product details such as names, descriptions, and product attributes in individual columns, whereas the PIM system might require these fields to be organized in a particular format.

 Example of Mapping